brady-lamansky-gtt/readmetesting/README.md

 # SecurityNinja

-An app that checks a Wordpress website for plugin versions, notifying the owner if updates are needed.
+An app that checks a WordPress website for plugin versions, notifying the owner if updates are needed.

 <details>
   <summary>Table of Contents</summary>